whatnameisit/LG-Gram-15ZD970-GX50K/README.md

   1. NVRAM and PS2/EC debugging to save keyboard backlight level
   2. Replacement of WiFi & BT Module
   3. SD Card Reader
+## Changelog
+September 13, 2019
+- Added battery hotpatch for 17Z990-VA5BK.
+Other things still need to be patched
 ## Credits
 Apple, mostly RehabMan, and other Hackintosh contributors